See detailed UDP and TCP endpoints listings

-TCPView is a Windows application that lets you view detailed listings relating to all UDP and TCP endpoints right on your system.
-The listings include remote and local addresses as well as TCP connections’ states.
+TCPView is a cost-free networking software that enables you to view detailed listings relating to all UDP and TCP endpoints right on your system.
+The lists include remote and local addresses as well as TCP connections’ states.
 Moreover, its download comes with a Tcpvcon—a command-line version with the same functionality.